ashhendrata/Dragons-Paradise/README.md

+## Dragon's Paradise

-## The name of my game is "Dragon's Paradise".
+**The name of my game is "Dragon's Paradise".
 While your dragon will have an abundance of food here, other dragons will also be competing with you in the skies.
-And they're going to do what it takes so beware!
+And they're going to do what it takes so beware!**

 Game mechanics:
 - the speed of the game can be controlled using + and - buttons